JGoldstone/pydantic-tests/camdkit_implementation_notes.md

   ```
   required the construction of an invalid master (only lower-case hex digits are permitted),
   so the assignment couldn't be tested because the value to be assigned couldn't be created.
+- `test_timing_mode_enum()`
+  - the classic implementation had a TimingModeEnum enum class and a TimingMode parameter.
+In the
+    Pydantic implementation an enum field does it all.
+The test was changed to fit this pattern
+    while still testing the same idea: construction of `TimingMode` objects with valid existing
+    TimingCode objects as arguments should work and construction of `TimingMode` objects with
+    invalid objects as arguments should fail (though here, as above in `test_f_number`, the test
+    becomes one of verifying an exception is raised at construction time).
+- `test_transforms_from_dict()`
+  - `CompatibleModel.from_json()` now handles being fed tuples or tuples of tuples or whatever; but
+    this test case was handing `Transforms.from_json()` a tuple wrapping a list rather than
+    a tuple wrapping a tuple.
+The test case was changed to wrap a tuple, not a list, and passes.
+- `test_lens_distortion_from_dict`
+  - same as `test_transforms_from_dict()`

 ## Remaining issues